logb-wip/logb-wip.github.io/_posts/2024-10-11-samformer.md

 {% enddetails%}

 ## Future Work
 While studying the trainability issues of the Transformer, we stumbled over the fact that the entropy collapse appeared in tandem with a sharp loss.
 However, we observed that the entropy collapse was benign, i.e., solving it did not improve the performance that much.
 This is different from the conclusions on text and images found in <d-cite key="zhai2023sigmareparam"></d-cite>.
 Moreover, we saw that using $\sigma$-reparam <d-cite key="zhai2023sigmareparam"></d-cite> decreases the signal propagation a lot, up to the point of having almost uniform attention.
-This leads to rank collapse which is known to appear in attention-based models and to impact the generalization performance <d-cite key="anagnostidis2022signal"></d-cite> <d-cite key="dong2021attentionrank"></d-cite>.
+This leads to rank collapse, which is known to appear in attention-based models and to impact the generalization performance <d-cite key="anagnostidis2022signal"></d-cite> <d-cite key="dong2021attentionrank"></d-cite>.
 Finally, we manage to demonstrate that, indeed, $\sigma$-reparam induces a rank collapse.
 Formally, $\sigma$-reparam aims to minimize blabla, which in turn can be used to upper-bound the rank of the attention internal computations.
 We have

 {% include figure.liquid path="assets/img/blog_samformer/nuclear_norm.png" class="img-fluid rounded z-depth-0" zoomable=true %}

 Sigma reparam bla bla (citer Sinkformer <d-cite key="sander2022sinkformer"></d-cite> + rank and signal propagation work on attention (attention is not all u need + signal propagation in transformer).

 ## Conclusion
 This blog post has presented Ambroise's recent work on transformers for time series forecasting.
 By integrating SAM with channel-wise attention, SAMformer achieves state-of-the-art performance with a lightweight and robust design, making it a superior choice for time series forecasting.
 While there are many models and now foundation models for time series forecasting, SAMformer has the benefit of simplicity and efficiency.
 Beyond the model itself, we felt it was important to share the research process that led to it in a world of rapid changes and extreme development of algorithms that are performance-oriented.
-While SAMformer outperforms SOTA models (at the time) for a fraction of the computational cost, our goal was primarily to better understand the failure modes by rigorous analysis.
+While SAMformer outperforms SOTA models (at the time) for a fraction of the computational cost, our goal was primarily to better understand the failure modes of previous methods.
 We hope this kind of methodology can inspire researchers and practitioners towards more efficient and reliable methods.

 Finally, we want to acknowledge and thank the open-source community.
 In particular, this work would not have been possible without access to the code and papers of SAM[], $\sigma$-reparam[] or to the machine learning libraries such as PyTorch, TensorFlow, or Scikit-Learn.
 For the reader interested in more mathematical details or getting started with SAMformer, the paper is on [arXiv](https://arxiv.org/pdf/2402.10198), and the code can be found on [github](https://github.com/romilbert/samformer).

 ## <a id="acknowledgments"></a>Acknowledgments 🙏🏾
 We thank TBD for taking the time to proofread this blog post.
-SAMformer <d-cite key="ilbert2024samformer"></d-cite> is the first published paper of Ambroise's thesis and he thanks all his co-authors and particularly his supervisor, Ievgen Redko, for the freedom and trust he provided during this project.
+Ambroise thanks all his co-authors, without whom SAMformer <d-cite key="ilbert2024samformer"></d-cite> wouldn't exist, and in particular, his Ph.D. supervisor, Ievgen Redko, for the freedom and trust he provided during this project.

 For any further questions, please feel free to leave a comment or contact us by mail!